Klaw (character): Fictional character biography

 Ulysses Klaue is the son of Nazi war criminal Colonel Fritz Klaue of the Blitzkrieg Squad led by Baron Strucker.
-He was sent by Adolf Hitler to small African nation of Wakanda to learn their secrets.
-After World War II, he moved back to Belgium, later anglicized his name to "Klaw", and raised his son with tales of Wakanda.
+He was sent by Adolf Hitler to the African nation of Wakanda to learn their secrets.
+After World War II, Klaue moved back to Belgium, anglicized his name to "Klaw", and raised his son with tales of Wakanda.

 Klaw later becomes a physicist, working in the field of applied sonics.
 To continue his design of a sound transducer which converts sound waves into physical mass, Klaw steals the metal vibranium to power his device.
 This is a metal substance known to exist only in certain meteoric deposits in Wakanda.
-By stealing this rare mineral, Klaw comes into conflict with the Wakandan ruler/superhero T'Chaka, whom Klaw murders in cold blood.
-T'Chaka's adolescent son T'Challa, who watched his father fall to the invaders, then attacks Klaw to avenge his father.
+Klaw comes into conflict with the Wakandan ruler/superhero T'Chaka, whom Klaw murders in cold blood.
+T'Chaka's adolescent son T'Challa, who watched his father die, attacks Klaw to avenge his father.
 Klaw manages to escape at the cost of his right hand.

-Years later, Ulysses resurfaces with a sonic emitter/gun on his right wrist as a replacement prosthetic device for his missing hand, that can create any kind of object or creature he can conceive by only using sound.
-He has also created a device that turns him into a being composed solely of sound, making him immortal in the process.
-Klaw as a professional criminal battles T'Challa (who has now officially become the newest Black Panther) and superhero team the Fantastic Four in New York state, but he is defeated.
+Years later, Ulysses resurfaces with a sonic emitter/gun on his right wrist as a replacement prosthetic device for his missing hand, that can create any kind of object or creature he can conceive using sound.
+He has also created a device that turns him into a being made of sound, making him immortal in the process.
+Klaw as a professional criminal battles T'Challa (who has become the newest Black Panther) and superhero team the Fantastic Four in New York state, but he is defeated.

 Klaw is imprisoned but freed by the Crimson Cowl, which turns out to be an alias of Ultron.
-Joining the second incarnation of the Masters of Evil, Klaw and the other villains battle superhero team, the Avengers.
-The Avengers, however, defeat them, with the Black Panther subduing Klaw.
-Klaw would attempt to reform the second Masters of Evil to fight the Avengers, but his scheme would be foiled by the all-female team the Lady Liberators.
+Joining the second incarnation of the Masters of Evil, Klaw and the other villains battle the Avengers.
+The Avengers, however, defeat them, with Black Panther subduing Klaw.

-Managing to escape custody again, Klaw journeys back to Wakanda where he helps steal a device capable of augmenting the metal-disintegrating property of a vibranium alloy.
-Encountering the Thing, the Human Torch, and the Black Panther, Klaw is defeated.

-Klaw later joins forces with the murderous Solarr and traps the Avengers within a solid sound barrier.
-Klaw threatens to execute them if the Black Panther did not abdicate the throne of Wakanda to him.
-Realizing that Klaw himself is disguised as one of the hostages while using a sound creation of himself to appear outside the barrier, the Panther manages to expose and subdue Klaw and Solarr before he could make good on his threat.
+Klaw joins forces with Solarr and traps the Avengers within a solid sound barrier.
+Klaw threatens to execute them if the Black Panther does not abdicate the throne of Wakanda to him.
+Realizing that Klaw himself is disguised as one of the hostages while using a sound creation of himself to appear outside the barrier, Black Panther manages to expose and subdue Klaw and Solarr before they can make good on their threat.